Arradal/Mindly/README.md

 # Mindly
 Mindly is a gamified mental health and self-care application developed for Android.
-It is designed as paart of a Master's thesis in Interaction Design at Aalborg University.
+It is designed as part of a Master's thesis in Interaction Design at Aalborg University.
 Mindly acts as a virtual companion that encourages mindfulness, daily structure, and self-reflection.

 The app was created to explore how design choices in digital mental health tools influence user engagement, satisfaction, and well-being.
 Through a one-week field study, Mindly was studied by a group of participants to evaluate four design implications for mental health support.